-It is written before the project begins and has the purpose of introducing the main goals and objectives as well as helping to decide whether to take the project on or not.
+This document is written before the project begins and has the purpose of introducing the main goals and objectives as well as helping to decide whether to take the project on or not.

-This document is usually composed out of 2-3 pages and outlines the project goals, resources, timelines, and risks.
+The project charter is usually composed out of 2-3 pages and outlines the project goals, resources, timelines, and risks.
 The purpose of a project charter is not to describe how the project is going to be completed, but rather to relay why it should be done.
 Following this idea, the charter serves 3 main goals:

 1 – Sets estimations and risks for the outcome.